roytang/blog/content/notes/2014/12/544007483740545025/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/544007483740545025/
+title: ''
 ---

-RT [@GreatestQuotes](https://twitter.com/GreatestQuotes/): "A friend is a person with whom I may be sincere.
+"A friend is a person with whom I may be sincere.
 Before him I may think aloud." - Ralph Waldo Emerson